 Explore it on Goodreads or Amazon.

-Other books by this author include Dragonflight, The Masterharper of Pern
+Other books by this author which I have reviewed include Dragonflight, The Masterharper of Pern

 Five short stories in the Pern science fiction / fantasy series and revolving around dragons and their riders fighting for the survival of their colony.